GavinDGarner/C-Projects/README.md

-# C-Projects
+# C-Projects CS 317 Part 1
 This repository houses a collection of the work I have done while attending Athens State University and Calhoun Community College.
 All of the code is done in C/C++ with most files having comments for explanations and documentation.
+This section covers the work I did during my CS 317 course.